April 1, 2026

 What Is Low Testosterone?

-Testosterone is the primary male sex hormone — responsible for muscle mass, bone density, sex drive, energy levels, mood, and much more.
-After age 30, testosterone levels naturally decline.
-For some men, this decline is faster and more dramatic, leading to a condition called hypogonadism, or clinically low testosterone.
+Testosterone is the primary male sex hormone — responsible for muscle mass, bone density, sex drive, energy, mood, and cognitive function.
+After age 30, levels decline by roughly 1% per year.
+For some men this decline is faster and more dramatic, leading to hypogonadism — clinically low testosterone that affects quality of life in ways that go well beyond the bedroom.

-At Modern Wellness Clinic in Las Vegas, we help men understand and address low testosterone through comprehensive testing, personalized treatment plans, and ongoing physician oversight.
+At Modern Wellness Clinic in Las Vegas, we help men identify and address low testosterone through comprehensive testing, personalized treatment plans, and ongoing physician oversight.
+Learn more about our Low T treatment program.

 12 Warning Signs of Low Testosterone